Yonsei University: During the Korean War (1946–1952)

-The US military neglected the restitution of Yonhi and held other plans to use it as a military hospital or judiciary training center.
-With time, nevertheless, Yonhi came to be viewed as a missionary institution that was dispossessed by the governor-general.
+The US military neglected the restitution of Yonhi College and held other plans to use it as a military hospital or judiciary training center.
+With time, nevertheless, Yonhi College came to be viewed as a missionary institution that was dispossessed by the governor-general.

-Yonhi was able to open its doors again on January 21, 1946, and, on August 15, 1946, was recognized as a university.
-In December 1948, plans for the unification of Yonhi and Severance began to take form.
+Yonhi College was able to open its doors again on January 21, 1946, and, on August 15, 1946, was recognized as a university.
+In December 1948, plans for the unification of Yonhi College and Severance began to take form.
 (Note: This included Ewha University.
 Ewha University fell out asserting its independent goal in the education of women.)
 The Graduate School was formed in July 1950.

-On May 10, 1950, Yonhi graduated the first post-colonial class, however in June all progress came to a halt due to the Korean War.
+On May 10, 1950, Yonhi College graduated the first post-colonial class, however in June all progress came to a halt due to the Korean War.
 The university suspended all courses on June 27 and recruited student soldiers.
-The North Korean military advanced into the Yonhi campus and established its headquarters there.
+The North Korean military advanced into the Yonhi College campus and established its headquarters there.
 This was a cause of severe damage to the campus when the US military recaptured Seoul in September.
 The university reopened following the recapture of Seoul, but it was once more on the run to Busan in December.
-In February 1951, Yonhi joined the wartime college, however, it kept an independent body and opened its own courses on October 3, 1951.
-On April 15, 1953, Yonhi began its work on restoration; Yonhi returned to its campus in the fall.
+In February 1951, Yonhi College joined the wartime college, however, it kept an independent body and opened its own courses on October 3, 1951.
+On April 15, 1953, Yonhi College began its work on restoration; it returned to its campus in the fall.